untold-titan/Agito/README.md

 ## Planned Features
 - I want to add a way to have sprites and little animations when certain things are done in the app.
 - Cloud storage of the characters, so they can be accessed from any device

+## I wanna support the project!!
+- Open an issue with your idea or feature that you would like to see added to the program.
+- Sponsor me on GitHub to allow me to make these projects even better!
+Azure Servers cost money!!